 NMI resources pages

 Resources for the course which Southern Nazarene University called "MCS"

 "Christ loved the church and gave Himself up for her to make her holy" -- Ephesians 5:25-26

 A course on putting your faith into action

 MCS speaks to questions like:

-- How do I share my faith in a pluralist society?
+- How do I, or even should I, share my faith in a pluralist society?

 - Is the church all that important?
 Do I have to be an active member to go to heaven?

 - Spiritual gifts?
 Do I just get them or am I supposed to use them?